Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Timescales for gravitational wave detection

-We show in Figure \ref{fig:timescale-eccentricity-factor} the comparison of $f(e_0)^{-1}$ and $F(e_0)/f(e_0)$.
-The function $F(e_0)/f(e_0)$ increases faster than $f(e_0)$ for more eccentric orbits which means that the effect of eccentricity in modifying the timescale is strengthened by the the presence of the cosmological constant.
-We see in Figure \ref{fig:timescale-eccentricity-factor} that an initially eccentric orbit, with $e_0\sim0.7$, the deviation to the inspiral timescale is strengthened to a factor of $\mathcal{O}(100)$.
-This can also mean that as the eccentricity continues to decrease, the value of eccentricity affects the SdS inspirals faster as compared to pN inspirals.
+We show in Fig. \ref{fig:timescale-eccentricity-factor} the comparison of $f(e_0)^{-1}$ and $F(e_0)/f(e_0)$.
+The function $F(e_0)/f(e_0)$ increases faster than $f(e_0)$ for more eccentric orbits which means that the effect of eccentricity in modifying the timescale is strengthened by the presence of the SdS parameter.
+We see in Fig. \ref{fig:timescale-eccentricity-factor} that for an initially eccentric orbit, with $e_0\sim0.7$, the deviation in the inspiral timescale is amplified by a factor of $\mathcal{O}(100)$.
+This implies that as the eccentricity continues to decrease, its value affects the SdS inspirals faster as compared than the pN inspirals.

-We show in Figure \ref{fig:timescale-contours-iso-lambda} the cosmological constant contours and isochrones in the phase space of orbital parameters $(p,e)$.
-If we relate the area in the phase space as the number of potential sources, Figure \ref{fig:timescale-contours-iso-lambda}(a) shows that higher values of cosmological constant increases the population of detectable sources at a fixed inspiral time.
-In Figure \ref{fig:timescale-contours-iso-lambda}(b) we see that the SdS inspiral time shows a different curve from the $\lambda=0$ inspiral time implying a shift in the orbital parameters of potential sources.
-This means that for a given time, we can detect much larger orbits due to the cosmological constant.
-The general observation here is that the population of sources will be limited to their initial eccentricity and size at capture and will increase due to higher eccentricity with larger orbits decaying faster from the effect of the cosmological constant.
+We show in Fig. \ref{fig:timescale-contours-iso-lambda} the $\lambda$ contours and isochrones in the phase space of orbital parameters $(p,e)$.
+If we relate the area in the phase space to the number of potential sources, Fig. \ref{fig:timescale-contours-iso-lambda}(a) shows that higher values of the SdS parameter increases the population of detectable sources at a fixed inspiral time.
+In Fig. \ref{fig:timescale-contours-iso-lambda}(b) we see that the SdS inspiral time shows a different curve from the $\lambda=0$ inspiral time implying a shift in the orbital parameters of potential sources.
+This means that, for a given observation time, we can detect much larger orbits due to the SdS parameter.
+The general observation here is that the population of sources will be limited to their initial eccentricity and size at capture and will increase due to higher eccentricity with larger orbits decaying faster from the effect of $\lambda$.